 Section 10: Building Barriers Statement Response Description A. The barriers that must be overcome to have all students achieve proficiency above Level 2 for grade level academic expectations on state assessment.
-Cottonwood Elementary faces and embraces the challenge of over 80% of students falling in the at-risk category and 33% of students qualifying for SPED.
+Cottonwood Elementary embraces the challenge of over 80% of students falling in the at-risk category and 33% of students qualifying for SPED.
 Cottonwood more than doubles the state averages of percent of students in these categories.
-Students are making gains at a steady rate toward benchmark progress.
-When our scores are compared to the state averages with regard to free lunch-eligible
+Cottonwood has several students with severe social/emotional/behavioral needs that require 1:1 support with a certified staff member when the student is not regulated.
+The addition of the Behavior Interventionist has helped to meet the needs of more students and the situation is now manageable.
+ESSER funds have offered a great deal of support in providing intervention to students identified as needing additional support in the classroom due to social-emotional and academic needs.
+The bigger concern is what happens when we lose this extra funding because we have data to show the additional supports are making a difference.